 The Commission will determine the location of the public hearings.
 It is their desire to hold them at a site that is either within or near to the area covered by the proposal.
 When an emergency declaration exists (such as COVID), the Commission will conduct the public hearing virtually and livestream it to the Commission’s YouTube channel.

 Is there a defined order of business for the public hearing?

-The Rules outline an order of business for a public hearing.
+The Rules outline an order of business for a Public Hearing.
 Public comments may be limited if circumstances require it.

 When does the official record of the Public Hearing close?

-Written in addition to oral comments are welcomed during a public hearing.
-Any written comments received within twenty-one (21) calendar days after the close of the public hearing will be accepted as part of the official record.
+Written, in addition to oral, comments are welcomed during a Public Hearing.
+Any written comments received within twenty-one (21) calendar days after the close of the Public Hearing will be accepted as part of the official record.

 What happens after the Public Hearing?

-After the close of the Public Hearing the Commission will begin its deliberation on the merits of the proposal.
+After the close of the Public Hearing, the Commission will begin its deliberation on the merits of the proposal.
 These deliberations generally will be at their regular monthly meetings.
 Depending on the volume of proposals, special meetings may be required to meet the time limitations for making a final decision.